 The Scaliger Castle, with its crenellated defenses, five towers, and the keep, is owned by the noble Bernini family.
 The defensive walls remain intact with their respective three passage gates: to the south, Porta del Lion; to the east, Porta San Zeno; and to the north, Porta Cansignorio.
-Today, the castle is surrounded by a wonderful romantic park where various municipal events are often organized.
+Today, the castle is surrounded by a wonderful park where various municipal events are often organized.

-What remains of the ancient Scaliger Castle is included within the grounds of Villa Buri, now Bernini, and is not open to the public as it is still inhabited.
+What remains of the ancient Scaliger Castle is now enclosed within Villa Buri, now Villa Bernini, and is not open to visitors as it is still privately inhabited.
+However, it is possible to visit the surrounding walls, which are topped with battlements and are well preserved, following a walk that takes about one hour and requires parking outside the fortified perimeter.

 Opening period